mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 The first step is to register the application that the data source or service originates from.

-{{% alert type="info" %}}

-If the application and environment of the service is already registered in the Catalog (for previously registered services, for example), you can proceed to [Registering the Published Services](#put-service) and use the `AppUUID` and `EnvUUID` as the input parameters.
-These objects can be obtained from search results as described in [Search request response](#api-search-results).

-{{% /alert %}}
+{{% alert type="info" %}}If the application and environment of the service is already registered in the Catalog (for previously registered services, for example), you can proceed to [Registering the Published Services](#put-service) and use the `AppUUID` and `EnvUUID` as the input parameters.
+These objects can be obtained from search results as described in [Search request response](#api-search-results). {{% /alert %}}

 You can try this call by following the example given in [Registering the Howto5-App](data-hub-api-how-to-examples#ex-reg-app).